 - 2 tbsps chia seeds

-- Option: 1-2 tbsps of maple syrup or honey
+- Option: 1-2 tbsps of maple syrup or honey and / or granulated sugar cane.

 Soften the pitted dates in hot water for a few minutes.
 Discard water and chop the dates in small pieces.